xwmx/pandoc-ruby/README.markdown

 ## Caveats

 * This has only been tested on *nix systems.
-* ODT is not currently supported.
+* ODT is not currently supported because it is a binary format.
-* PDF conversions may require additional dependencies.
+* PDF conversion may require additional dependencies and has not been tested.

 ## Note on Patches/Pull Requests